Bearcats!: Synopsis

 Set in 1914, somewhat later historically than a traditional Western, the stories center on the heroes' use of a 1914 Stutz Bearcat automobile.
-Although automobiles were common in the United States in 1914, a $2,000 sports car would have been very rare in the more remote areas of the Western United States.
-How the heroes paid for this expensive ride was rather unusual, as well.
-They undertook work which could be considered "private security" for a prosperous clientele, and rather than charging a traditional fee, they extracted from the client a blank check, with the amount charged to be determined by just how difficult or dangerous the job proved to be once it was completed.
-"If you can put a price on it, you don't need them badly enough."
+Although automobiles were common in the United States in 1914, a $2,000 sports car was rare in the remote areas of the Western United States.
+The method by which the heroes paid for this expensive ride was rather unusual.
+They undertook "private security" jobs for prosperous clients.
+Rather than charging a set fee, they extracted from the client a blank check that they filled in after completing the job, charging an amount based on the difficulty or danger involved: "If you can put a price on it, you don't need them badly enough."

 Typical adventures included learning who was setting fire to oil wells, unraveling a plot where German Imperial Army soldiers dressed as American troops raided Mexican border towns hoping to force Mexico into a war with the United States, and stopping mercenaries from sabotaging medical supplies being sent overseas to the Allies of World War I.

-Its time period also allowed the use of props not usually seen in typical westerns, including airplanes, a World War I-era tank, machine guns, M1911 pistols, and a number of period automobiles.
+The show's time period allowed the use of props not seen in typical westerns, including airplanes, a World War I-era tank, machine guns, M1911 pistols, and period automobiles.